Russia rising: tips on doing business in the world’s largest country

 READ MORE :

-Entrepreneurs interested in Russia need to do exhaustive statistical surveying and pick up contacts.
+Entrepreneurs interested in Russia must do exhaustive statistical surveying and pick up contacts.
 UK Exchange and Investment (UKTI) is the first port of call for some, as it will get immediate, definite reports for businesses on foreign markets at reasonable costs.
 The Russo-British Assembly of Business (RBCC) is also a decent source of data and support.

 Vikram Setia, a fellow benefactor of data administration organization Infomentum, £4m turnovers, most-used business terms established in London in 2007, used both of these bodies and was impressed with their support.
 UKTI passed on his details to the British embassy in Russia, which made calls for his sake.
 His business now works as a sub-temporary worker for a Russian organization, which handles a noteworthy venture for the country’s Ministry of Fund.